gugahoa/bank_accounting/README.md

 mix run priv/repo/seeds.exs
 ```

-This should leave you with a properly cofigured development environment.
+This should leave you with a properly configured development environment.

 ### Running with Docker